SiddyG8/Student-Attendance-App/README.md

 ## Installation

 1. Clone the repository
+2. Create a virtual environment using the appropiate commands for your OS
-2. Install the required dependencies using the following command:
+3. Install the required dependencies using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-3. Run the app using the following command:
+4. Run the app using the following command:

     ```bash
     python main.py